 When it comes to duvets, nothing is more comfortable than snuggling in a goose-feather and down duvet or a woollen duvet.
 Other natural-fill duvets such as alpaca wool and silk are also available, but the two aforementioned are perhaps the most popular choices.
-If you are on the market for a new duvet, you need to find the best one suited for your needs.
-Here are a few guidelines on choosing between a goose-feather and down duvet and a woollen duvet.
+If you are in the market for a new duvet, you need to find the one best suited for your needs.
+Here are a few guidelines for choosing between a goose-feather and down duvet and a woollen duvet.

 You have to think about the temperature in your bedroom when choosing between these two duvets.
 If you like to sleep in a colder environment, buy a woollen duvet.
 Wool is really good at retaining body heat.
 It will keep you warm, especially during the winter months.
 However, it will feel heavy and hot during the summer months so you might need to turn on the A/C or switch to a lighter blanket instead.